-Computers perform countless tasks ranging from the business critical to the recreational, but regardless of how differently they may look and behave, they're all amazingly similar in basic function.
-Once you understand how the microprocessor or central processing unit (CPU) works, you'll have a firm grasp of the fundamental concepts at the heart of all modern computing.
-Inside the Machine, from the co-founder of the highly respected Ars Technica website, explains how microprocessors operate what they do and how they do it.
-The book uses analogies, full-color diagrams, and clear language to convey the ideas that form the basis of modern computing.
-After discussing computers in the abstract, the book examines specific microprocessors from Intel, IBM, and Motorola, from the original models up through today's leading processors.
-It contains the most comprehensive and up-to-date information available (online or in print) on Intel s latest processors: the Pentium M, Core, and Core 2 Duo.
-In
+Modern computers perform countless tasks ranging from the business-critical to the recreational, but regardless of how differently they may look and behave, they're all amazingly similar in basic function.
+Once a person understands how the microprocessor-or central processing unit (CPU)-works, he or she will have a thorough grasp of the fundamental concepts at the heart of all of modern computing.
+Inside the Machine, from the co-founder of the highly respected Ars Technica site, explains how microprocessors operate - what they do, and how they do it.
+The book begins with the fundamentals of computing, defining what a computer is and using analogies, numerous 4-color diagrams, and clear explanations to communicate the concepts that form the basis of modern computing.
+After discussing computers in the abstract, the book goes on to cover specific microprocessors from Intel, IBM, and Motorola, discussing in detail how they work and how they differ; from the original models through today's leading processors.
+The book also explains basic terms and concepts that readers often hear when reading and talking about technology but may not fully understand.

 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Jon "Hannibal" Stokes is co-founder of and Senior CPU Editor of Ars Technica.
-He has written for a variety of publications on microprocessor architecture and the technical aspects of personal computing.
-Stokes holds a degree in computer engineering from Louisiana State University and two advanced degrees in the humanities from Harvard.
+Jon M. Stokes is co-founder of and Senior CPU Editor for Ars Technica.
+He has written extensively on microprocessor architecture and the technical aspects of personal computing for a variety of publications.
+Stokes holds a degree in computer engineering from Louisiana State University and two advanced degrees in the humanities from Harvard University.
 He is currently pursuing a Ph.D. at the University of Chicago.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.